matthewslouismarie/lmp/README.md

 ### Creating a configuration file specific to your map

-If you do not want to modify the global ``default.lmp.json``, you can create a secondary JSON file containing only the settings you want to override.
+If you do not want to modify the global ``default.lmp.json`` because your settings only apply to one map, you can create a secondary JSON file containing only the settings you want to override.
 You then only need to put it into the same folder as your map with the name ``yourmap.lmp.json``.

+For instance:

+    {
+        "assetsFolderPath": "C:/Users/user/maps/yourmap",
+        "wadsUsedByMap": {
+            "list": [
+                "halflife.wad",
+                "yourmap.wad"
+            ]
+        }
+    }

 ### Creating a configuration file for certain profiles (fast compile, release build, etc.)